 There are different types of e-commerce data, and although all of them are important, product data is both undervalued and highly underused by e-commerce marketers.
-To effectively analyse and act on product data, companies need a PMP (Product Marketing Platform).
+To effectively analyse and act on product data, companies need a Product Performance Management (PPM) platform.

-This article will give you an overview of e-commerce data and data analysis, offer insight on how you can use quality product data to improve your business, and introduce the PMP (Product Marketing Platform).
+This article will give you an overview of e-commerce data and data analysis, offer insight on how you can use quality product data to improve your business, and introduce the PPM platform.

 While there are numerous types of e-commerce data sources, there are three primary sources that you should be paying attention to.